mtbrobotanist/nxudp/Readme.txt

 $ sudo make install
 ```

+NOTE: both of these will require root privileges for the final step.
+Enter your password when prompted.

 Running the program
 -------------------

-The program should now be installed to directory: /opt/nxudp
+The program should now be installed to the following directory: /opt/nxudp

 Server mode: in a terminal, type:
 ```